 - Teach players to use both sides of their body

 - Make things as game like as possible.

 I’ve definitely written before about making things as game like as possible, which I think ties in with using the net (here, here, here).
 I’ve also talked about the question of good vs. bad errors and encouraging the mentality of being accepting of mistakes (here, here).
-The idea of increasing the amount of reading is something I posted on earlier in the year as well.
+The idea of increasing the amount of reading is something I posted on earlier as well.

 Including back row attacking in training is something I do a lot of myself with my teams, and have done for years.
 In fact, I had my Svedala team do back row swings for the pin hitters in the first minute of warm-ups.
 I go that route to get players to reach and focus on hitting deep before hitting on the net.

-Two of the more thought-provoking commandments to my mind are the ones related to players training both sides of the court and both sides of the body.
+Two of the more thought-provoking commandments, to my mind, are the ones related to players training both sides of the court and both sides of the body.
 I regularly make use of small-sided games.
 They feature players playing both sides of the court.
 I’m not sure if I have really thought much about that from an intentional perspective, though.